Advanced Theory and Practice in Orientation and Mobility

 Providing an in-depth examination of major orientation and mobility (O and M) theories and approaches necessary for delivering complex O and M services to people with multiple disabilities including vision impairment.
 Topics covered will include: identification and specification of complex O and M service delivery models and approaches; evaluation of ethical and legal frameworks in complex client service delivery; family and client-centred service delivery.

 1. identify best practice service delivery and duty of care approaches in complex client cases;

 2. Explain the legal and ethical obligations of O and M service delivery;

 3. Use advanced electronic and sonar-based technology involved in providing O and M services to complex client-cases;

 4. Specify approaches required to meet the O and M needs of clients experiencing a broad range of vision loss and multi-disabling medical conditions;

 5. Describe the concept of risk management and its importance to complex client service delivery;

 6. Critically appraise and analyse related professional literature.

-Topics covered will include: Duty of care and legal framework in complex casework; risk management and best practice service delivery; advanced theory and practice of kinesiology; advanced theory and practice in tactual and haptic perception; psychosocial dimensions and theory of O&M; advanced O&M technology and GPS services; management approaches and administration of service delivery; and dog guides.
+Topics covered will include: Duty of care and legal framework in complex casework; risk management and best practice service delivery; advanced theory and practice of kinesiology; advanced theory and practice in tactual and haptic perception; psychosocial dimensions and theory of O and M; advanced O and M technology and GPS services; management approaches and administration of service delivery; and dog guides.
 Exposure to and analysis of current professional literature.